ricardoquesada/unijoysticle2/docs/supported_gamepads.md

 # Technical notes: Virtual gamepad

-Internally, all devices are converted to a virtual gamepad which is very similar to the Android/Xbox One gamepads layout.
+Internally, all controllers are converted to a virtual gamepad which is very similar to the Android/Xbox One gamepads layout.
 The different parsers convert the physical gamepads to the virtual gamepad.